Mr Kyle Murray, LLB, MJur, AFHEA (Dunelm)

 Aside from law, Kyle is active in mainstream regional and national politics - he is a local Conservative candidate in his home borough of Gateshead, and is currently serving as Deputy Chairman (Political) of the Gateshead branch of the Conservative Party.
 Tweets at @KyleLMurray92.

-His current PhD research (supervised by Professor Gavin Phillipson), tentatively titled The Sceptic's Constitution, and supported by a Durham Law School scholarship, seeks to develop the line of inquiry raised by his MJur thesis' negative arguments: What would, or what could, a constitution justifiable to the moral sceptic look like?
-A critical examination of various issues of constitutional design - driven by the sceptical perspective - will be undertaken with the aim of informing an (at least partial) answer to this question.
+His current PhD research (supervised by Professor Gavin Phillipson), supported by a Durham Law School scholarship, seeks to develop the line of inquiry raised by his MJur thesis' negative arguments: What would, or what could, a constitutional theory justifiable to the moral sceptic look like?
+A critical examination of core issues of constitutional design - driven by the sceptical perspective - will be undertaken with the aim of informing an (at least partial) answer to this question.
+In doing so, the widely-held assumption that a rejection of objective moral truth is an entirely destructive, even dangerous, theoretical position is taken head-on.
+Current working title: The Road from Nowhere: Towards an Anti-Foundationalist Constitutional Theory.

 Human Rights Centre